As the Park Fire sets records, these are the largest wildfires in California history

 The wildfire burned for more than three months, from July to September 2018, and consumed 280 structures.
 One firefighter died during the incident, officials said.

-Investigators determined that the Ranch Fire was caused accidentally, but the River Fire's source has been undetermined.
+Investigators determined that the Ranch Fire was caused accidentally, but the River Fire's source has never been determined.

 2. The Dixie Fire

-There's a big jump in size from the second and third-largest wildfires in recorded California history.
-The 2021 Dixie Fire – which burned parts of Butte, Lassen, Plumas, Shasta, and Tehama counties – grew to a total of 963,309 acres before it was stopped.
+There's a big jump in size between the second- and third-largest wildfires in recorded California history.
+The 2021 Dixie Fire — which burned parts of Butte, Lassen, Plumas, Shasta and Tehama counties — grew to a total of 963,309 acres before it was stopped.

-Converted to square miles, this means that the Dixie Fire was equivalent to the median size of California's counties (about 1,500 square miles) – or about three times the land area of the City of Los Angeles.
+The Dixie Fire burned about 1,500 square miles — the equivalent of about three times the land area of the city of Los Angeles.

-Like the Park Fire, investigators said the Dixie Fire was a single-source wildfire.
-Investigators blame a tree that fell onto a PG&E power distribution line for starting the fire.
+Like the Park Fire, investigators said the Dixie Fire was a single-source wildfire, blaming a tree that fell onto a Pacific Gas & Electric power distribution line for starting the fire.

 In 2024, the California Public Utilities Commission approved a $45 million settlement against PG&E for the utility's role in the Dixie Fire.